hydego17/shopping-app/README.md

 #### Demo: https://mern-shoppingapp.herokuapp.com/

-This is my MERN Stack Web Development project to build a shopping app that includes some functionalites such as:
+This is my full stack web development project to build a shopping app with  some functionalites such as:

 - Admin dashboard to add or edit products, and set the order
 - Product list, search, edit , and create